kuan-wang/swarm_slam_demo/README.md

 ```
 igb.pub_a_ = nodeHandler.advertise<ORB_SLAM2::frame>("frameinfo1",10);
 ```
 `ORB_SLAM2::frame` is the frame.msg I design for share the frame data, you can change it to `KeyPoint`,`Descripter`,etc. for your specified purpose, the types of those is declare in `ORB_SLAM2/msg`.
-You also can the `frameinfo1` to the topic name you want.
+You can also change the `frameinfo1` to the topic name you want.
 ```
 void ImageGrabber::PublishFrameinfo(ORB_SLAM2::Frame* CurrentKeyFramePtr);
 ```